elibs/ebash/README.md

 ### Handling commands that fail or hang

-The bashutils `eretry` function can be used to run other commands that you expect to sometimes fail, but from which you eventually expect a positive response.
+The ebash `eretry` function can be used to run other commands that you expect to sometimes fail, but from which you eventually expect a positive response.
 Suppose I have a tool named `foo` that frequently fails in flaky ways.
 When I call it with no options, `eretry` will run `foo` until it passes,